Presidency of Néstor Kirchner

 Néstor Kirchner became President of Argentina on 25 May 2003.
 He was the governor of Santa Cruz Province during the 2003 general election, he was elected second to Carlos Menem but became president when Menem refused to go for a required runoff election.
+It was a government characterized as centre-left.
 He declined for a second term and was later succeeded by his wife, Cristina Fernández de Kirchner as president, on 10 December 2007.

 2003 presidential election

 Even though Kirchner ran for presidency with the support of Eduardo Duhalde, he was not the initial candidate chosen by the president.
 Trying to prevent a third term of Carlos Menem, he sought to promote a candidate that may defeat him, but Carlos Reutemann (governor of Santa Fe) did not accept and José Manuel de la Sota (governor of Córdoba) did not grow in the polls.
 He also tried with Mauricio Macri, Adolfo Rodríguez Saá, Felipe Solá and Roberto Lavagna, to no avail.
 He initially resisted helping Kirchner, fearing that he may ignore Duhalde once in the presidency.

-Kirchner's electoral promises included "returning to a republic of equals".
 After the first round of the election, Kirchner visited the president of Brazil, Luiz Inácio Lula da Silva, who received him enthusiastically.
 He also declared he was proud of his radical left-wing political past.

 Although Menem, who was president from 1989 to 1999, won the first round of the election on April 27, 2003, he only got 24% of the valid votes — just 2% ahead of Kirchner.
 This was an empty victory, as Menem was viewed very negatively by much of the Argentine population and had virtually no chance of winning the runoff election.
 After days of speculation, during which polls forecast a massive victory for Kirchner with about a 30%–40% difference, Menem finally decided to stand down.
 This automatically made Kirchner president of Argentina, despite having secured only 22% of the votes in the election, the lowest percentage gained by the eventual winner of an Argentine presidential election.
 He was sworn in on 25 May 2003 to a four-year term of office.

+Amid an intensification of social and political protest following the resignation of Fernando de la Rúa and the Avellaneda massacre of 26 June 2002, in which Maximiliano Kosteki and Darío Santillán were killed, president Eduardo Duhalde brought forward the elections to March and April 2003 and later issued Decree 1399/2002, resigning early and irrevocably from the presidency effective 25 May 2003.

+To resolve the institutional gap, the Congress approved a modification to the Presidential Succession Law (Ley de Acefalía), establishing that "if a President and Vice President of the Nation have been elected, they shall assume the vacant offices", without that time being considered part of their constitutional mandate.